 18. As children, probably all of us have experienced one or both of our parents promising us something and then not coming through on that promise.
 But this will never happen with all that God promises.
 He doesn't sometimes say "Yes" and then "No".
 What does He say to us?

 And according to verse 20, where does God fulfill all his promises?

-19. John in his gospel beings this out very clearly.
+19. John, in his gospel, brings this out very clearly.
 There are many ways that John tries to capture the fact that Jesus will be ALL to us.
 Here are five examples:

 A. We yearn for satisfaction and fulfillment in life and so we talk with Jesus about this.
 What does He tell us?